Key info

 - Medicare card

-- Student identity card photo issued by an Australian educational institution
+- Student photo identity card issued by an Australian educational institution

-- Concession cards issued by Centrelink or Department of Veterans' Affairs
+- Concession cards issued by Services Australia

-- Working with Vulnerable People card
+- Tasmanian Registration for Working with Vulnerable People card

-- Bank or financial institution statement
+- bank or financial institution statement

-- Land tax valuation notice
+- land tax valuation notice

-- Lease or rent agreement
+- lease or rent agreement

 - Australian Taxation Office assessment notice.